ha7ilm/openwebrx/README.md

 - UI improvements were made, thanks to John Seamons and Gnoxter.

 **News (2017-04-04)**
 - *ncat* has been replaced with a custom implementation called *nmux* due to a bug that caused regular crashes on some machines.
-The *nmux* tool is distributed with *csdr*.
+The *nmux* tool is part of the *csdr* package.
 - Most consumer SDR devices are supported via <a href="https://github.com/rxseger/rx_tools">rx_tools</a>, see the <a href="https://github.com/simonyiszk/openwebrx/wiki/Using-rx_tools-with-OpenWebRX">OpenWebRX Wiki</a> on that.

 > When upgrading OpenWebRX, please make sure that you also upgrade *csdr*, and install the new dependency, *ncat*!